plancherb1/academic-kickstart/content/publication/TinyMPC/index.md

 featured: true

 awards:
-- IEEE ICRA 2024 Best Paper in Automation
+- Best Paper in Automation at IEEE ICRA 2024
-- IEEE ICRA 2024 Best Conference Paper - Finalist
+- Finalist for Best Conference Paper at IEEE ICRA 2024
-- IEEE ICRA 2024 Best Student Paper - Finalist
+- Finalist for Best Student Paper at IEEE ICRA 2024

 links:
   - name: "Website"